Thursday, May 21, 2026

 Who's in the mix?

 There are five four possibly competitive forces in Farrer.
 Comments re candidates will be added when known but this is not intended as a candidate guide.
+All candidates can be seen in a debate here.

 * One Nation.
-Will contest.
+Contesting.
 Sooner than they might have liked, One Nation faces a potential get off the pot moment.
 If their national polling is still as high as at present following the change in Liberal leadership then they would be expected to poll strongly in this by-election and failure to do so would damage their momentum and raise some questions about their standing in the polls.
 The One Nation candidate is David Farley, a prominent agricultural businessman.
 As is common with One Nation candidates he already has a problematic past comment that has resurfaced - but this one is also attracting more endorsements than most.
 Oh, more trouble - he claims it was an accident.
 (Three times?)

 Also-rans